cantonKeyboard/mile2km/README.md

 # Mile2Km
-This small script can convert miles to kilometers and vice-versa :)
+This small script can convert miles to kilometers and vice-versa in Python.
 It is very basic and I created this to just see if I still know Python basics.